 Foreign Intelligence Service’s main duty is to conduct intelligence, strategic, economic espionage in other nations and provide protection to Russian officials overseas.
 Since 1991, SVR has conducted many overseas espionage and spy campaigns most notably in the United States.

 Old Entebbe Terminal in 1994.
-Bullet holes from the 1976 raid is still visible
+Bullet holes from the 1976 raid are still visible

 Established In: 1949